The belly; the part of the body that contains all of the structures between the chest and pelvis.

 Giving off radiation.

-Sugar injected into the body to make specific tissues more visible during a PET scan.
+Sugar injected into the body to make specific tissue more visible during a PET scan.

 A physician trained to interpret many different imaging techniques.